-As of this writing I’ve been honored to speak one-on-one with over 3000 Directory of Ezines Lifetime members.
+As of this writing, I’ve been honored to speak one-on-one with over 3500 of our members.
 It’s been fun to help real people achieve their goals.

 But there is one question I asked every one of them, and their answers surprised me.